chockenberry/BeanCounter/README.md

 Please ignore how bad this product looks: like I said, this is the first time we've let a product so ugly out of our internal group of testers.

 But don't let the alpha designation give you any misgivings about the product's stability.
 We've been using it internally for _years_.
-We have paid partners and lawyers based on the information in the reports.
+We have paid partners based on the information in the reports.

 ## Setup